 Indeed, experts like Gesine Schwan, a prominent Social Democrat and president of the Humboldt-Viadrina School of Governance in Frankfurt am Oder, Germany, fear that a Malta-type solution will only aggravate the EU’s underlying problems.
 “I’m against reforms that cement the EU’s current divisions, which is what this so-called multi-speed design has already done in the case of the euro,” Schwan said.
 “It doesn’t create unity.
 It’s a reflection of the nation states’ struggle for power among themselves, not a genuine effort to make the EU better.”

 Nevertheless, some version of Europe à la carte looks like the EU’s future.
-“In a way, Trump has thrown a lifeline to Europe, presenting it with the opportunity to redefine itself against the foil of his administration,” Bröning asid.
+“In a way, Trump has thrown a lifeline to Europe, presenting it with the opportunity to redefine itself against the foil of his administration,” Bröning said.
 “The response to Trump’s ‘America first’ could be Europeans’ saying ‘Europe first.’”
 The objective, as one insider close to Germany’s foreign ministry told me, is to “limit the chaos,” while “hoping for the best and preparing for the worst.”
 The worst, however, is downright perilous.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to email@example.com.